 Public consultation on the follow-up of the Strategy for equality between women and men 2010-2015 took place between 21 April and 22 July 2015.
 Almost 5000 contributions from across Europe of which 1408 online contributions by organisations and 3488 by individuals.
 The high response to this public consultation, the Special Eurobarometer Survey 428 (March 2015), the Forum on the Future of Gender Equality59, an opinion by the Advisory Committee on equal opportunities for women and men60 combined give depth and width to the feedback from stakeholders as an important source of information in order to identify priorities for future policy action in the field of gender equality at EU level.
 An overwhelming percentage of the organisations, 93.9%, considered the priorities laid out in the Strategy for equality between women and men as remaining valid or partially valid, indicating a strong support for continuing future policy work on gender equality.
-Many of the organisations, interest groups and associated individuals, or were official institutions within Member States, therefore representing significant numbers of European citizens.
+Many of the organisations which participated in the public consultation represented a large number of member organisations, interest groups and associated individuals, or were official institutions within Member States, therefore representing significant numbers of European citizens.
 In this vein, the results of the consultation prioritised themes to be tackled by the European Commission as follows: